 Collective Bias found that 70% of today’s generation relies on influencer or peer recommendations.
 Showcasing the success stories of previous attendees and giving them credit for helping you grow your brand will help you gain exposure and build relationships along the way.

-Gerilynn Marburger, Director- Global Events at Hewlett Packard Enterprise, in conversation with Ankush Gupta, Founder of Eventible, on our podcast, Building Awesome Events, had a lot to say about social proof.
+Gerilynn Marburger, Director- Global Events at Hewlett Packard Enterprise, in conversation with Ankush Gupta, Founder of Eventible, on our podcast, Building Awesome Events, had much to say about social proof.

 “Social proof is where people copy the actions of others in an attempt to emulate their behavior in a given situation.
 It is being thoughtful about how you plan and promote things.
 And anyone will tell you about marketing one-on-one.
 It’s getting in the headspace of your customers.
 Who are they?
 What do they want to hear?
 What do they want to see?
 What do they want to feel?
 And to me, my definition of social proof and action is thinking about your audience- about whether your message will be better received if it comes from you.
 A customer testimonial, Subject matter expert, a trusted source, like a friend or a family member are all examples of social proof. .. (sic)”Gerilynn Marburger, Director- Global Events at Hewlett Packard Enterprise

-Speaking of social proof, Eventible is the world’s first review platform for B2B events.
-It collects reviews from attendees, speakers, and sponsors, and taps into social proof, allowing potential attendees to make informed participation decisions, and event organizers to use all of the social proof (thus collected) to grow their event brands.
+Regarding social proof, Eventible is the world’s first review platform for B2B events.
+It collects reviews from attendees, speakers, and sponsors and taps into social proof, allowing potential attendees to make informed participation decisions and event organizers to use all of the social proof (thus collected) to grow their event brands.

 7. Use Email Marketing Campaigns

-An email marketing campaign is a series of emails that are sent to a targeted group of recipients with the goal of promoting a product or service, building brand awareness, or driving website traffic.
+An email marketing campaign is a series of emails sent to a targeted group of recipients to promote a product or service, build brand awareness, or drive website traffic.